 Can you help me find my size if I give you my specs?

 It is almost impossible to correctly size you over the phone or via e-mail.
 There are many variables involved besides standover height and seat tube length.
 Sizing is best done at a shop.
 We recommend you go to a reputable shop and get sized.
-Usually they will give you a sheet noting your ideal cockpit length and standover and crank arm length.
+Usually they will give you a sheet noting your ideal cockpit length and standover height and crank arm length after evaluating your body measurements, flexibility and the type of riding you plan to do.
 Armed with this information, you can better utilize the geometry information available on our website.
 If you have no intention of buying your bike at this shop, I would offer to pay them to size you up.
 However it is always best to try to get the bike from the shop.
-They can also help you find the correct saddle height and fore-aft position, stem height, etc. Sorry, but e-mails regarding helping you find your size might not get answered.
+They can also help you find the correct saddle height and fore-aft position, stem height, etc. <br>Sorry, but e-mails regarding helping you find your size might not get answered.

 I just bought a frame, is there any prepping needed before I start to build it?